jcatw/hackscience.github.io/_posts/2014-04-13-the-singularity-cometh.md

 Take causality.
 Causality is an active field of machine learning research.
 The idea is pretty compelling.
-Under some strong assumptions, causality is partially identifiable in observational data.
-That is, based on the dependencies that you observe, you can at least partially infer what is causing what.
-This is not only just intuitively *neat*, it is *useful*, because it allows you to reason about intervention, which purely associational models do not.
-Put another way, they enable counterfactual reasoning: what would have happened if we did x?
+Under some strong assumptions, causality is partially identifiable in observational data -- you can at least partially infer what is causing what.
+This is not only just intuitively *neat*, it is *useful*, because it allows for counterfactual reasoning: what would have happened if we did x?

 Except, the assumptions are crazy: you need to observe everything that could cause anything and nothing can change over time.
 Bivariate